Gene Beery: Work

 Working as a guard at the Museum of Modern Art he was befriended by James Rosenquist and Sol LeWitt, his Hester Street neighbor.
 In 1961 Beery’s ramshackle hybrid paintings incorporating words and figures were selected for the Museum of Modern Art’s Recent Figure Painting U.S.A. where they caught Max Ernst’s attention.
 The surrealist was so impressed he awarded Beery $100 on the spot.
 This windfall was followed by another award from the William and Norma Copley Foundation.
 Clearly, Beery’s art had struck a chord within New York’s still extant surrealist community.
 Marcel Duchamp, who upon meeting the artist for the first time awarded him a cigar, was soon a fan and must have seen in Beery’s art many of the same qualities he found in the art of Louis Eilshemius; paintings that were eccentric, direct, primitive, and archetypically American.

-Gene Beery’s conceit, that words and the ideas they convey could alone account for a work of art, attracted the attention of fellow artists.
-His work was iconoclastic, funny and smart.
+Art critic Ken Johnson in his review called Gene Berry's work as definitely funny.
 Seen in art world hindsight it was also ahead of its time, prefiguring the language-based conceptual art of the late 1960s, from John Baldessari to Lawrence Weiner and Robert Barry.
 While other artists using text and numbers who emerged in the 1960s produced mostly cerebral work lacking evidence of the artist’s hand, Beery seemingly poked fun at the high Conceptualism of the day.
 He continued to make his uniquely homespun and humorously irreverent canvases, the rawness of their execution a throwback to the Abstract Expressionists.
 Beery’s free-wheeling humor and graphic flair also align his work with that other then-developing style, Pop Art.
 Over the years Sol LeWitt remained Beery’s greatest champion; rescuing works from his abandoned New York studio and making these a foundational part of the Sol and Carol LeWitt collection at the Wadsworth Atheneum, as well as underwriting the publication of Beery’s many artist’s books.

 After a successful exhibition of his paintings at the Alexander Iolas Gallery in New York in 1963 Beery left town to take residence in San Francisco, and later Petaluma.
-Several years later the artist moved into the foothills of the Sierra Nevada Mountains outside Sacramento where he continues to live and work.
+Several years later the artist moved into the foothills of the Sierra Nevada Mountains outside Sacramento where he continued to live and work.